 A pained expression crosses Michael’s face.
 “Strictly speaking it is, but exceptions are made for heroes, especially when engaged in essential work.
 And you’re right, it is indeed Sir Winston Churchill.
 He could have retired to one of the grandest mansions on the hilltop, but he said he’d grown up in a golden palace and just wanted to get back in the field.
 KBO!”

 “Churchill is striding around as if he owns the place.
 Is he training the Heavenly Hosts?”

 “On the contrary.
-He is a raw recruit who is himself being retrained under the command of our new chief peacekeeper Lord Wellington.
+He is a raw recruit who is himself being retrained.
 Like every human being who ever lived he made some blunders that he regrets profoundly, but rather than beating himself up he has gallantly volunteered for this challenging and vitally important work.
 The Heavenly Hosts work with spiritual energy for productive rather than destructive purposes.
 Their mission is Peace on Earth.
 So you see, it’s really not about the biggest bang.”

 Churchill looks up and gives a jaunty wave; Michael salutes smartly.

 “Well,” I opine brightly, “I’m glad to hear things have moved on since the good old days of smitings.”

 “Don’t diss weather shamanism.
 It’s a highly skilled art.
 Nobody wields a thunderbolt like the Lord of Hosts.
 Nowadays the work is more about calming the waters than blowing up a storm.
 But he still wears the medal of his most famous campaign with pride.